ppy/osu-wiki/wiki/osu!_wiki_Contribution_Guide/Common_Issues/en.md

 ---

-To resolve this, there is a service/script called [Upriver](https://upriver.github.io/).
-It will, "effortlessly sync your GitHub repositories with upstream using only the GitHub API," as stated on their GitHub page.
+To resolve this, there is a service/script called Upriver.
+It will "effortlessly sync your GitHub repositories with upstream using only the GitHub API," as stated on their GitHub page.

 1. Go to [Upriver](https://upriver.github.io/).
 2. Click `Sign in with GitHub`, skip this if you have already done this.